quii/learn-go-with-tests/json.md

 In my experience tests that assert against JSON strings have the following problems.

 - *Brittleness*.
 If you change the data-model your tests will fail.
-- *Poor output*.
-If your API wont return a prettified JSON string it can be very hard to read.
+- *Hard to debug*.
+It can be tricky to understand what the actual problem is when comparing two JSON strings.
 - *Poor intention*.
 Whilst the output should be JSON, what's really important is exactly what the data is, rather than how it's encoded.
 - *Re-testing the standard library*.
 There is no need to test how the standard library outputs JSON, it is already tested.
 Don't test other people's code.